The Québec maritime Blog

 Before you arrive: Visit Le Bic

 There’s so much to do in the Rimouski area that I recommend you arrive on Friday evening and spend the night in the charming village of Le Bic.
 Savour a delicious meal and a good night’s sleep at Auberge du Mange Grenouille.
 New this year, you can enjoy à la carte meals in the dining room, with a view of the Bic Islands.
-If you want to camp instead, then Camping Rimouski et Motel de l’Anse is what you’re looking for.
-And if you want to get a head start the next day, you can either camp at Parc national du Bic in your own tent or opt for one of their “ready-to-camp” options and stay in a yurt or ready-to-camp tent.
+If you want to camp instead, then Camping Rimouski & Motel de l’Anse is what you’re looking for.
+And if you want to get a head start the next day, you can either camp at Parc national du Bic in your own tent or opt for one of their “ready-to-camp” options and stay in a yurt or glamping tent.

 Day 1 (AM): Connect with nature